 The Hear Her Voice report brought to light the pressing issues that many victims face when seeking help.
 An overwhelming number of victims recounted unsatisfactory responses when reaching out to the police for assistance with domestic violence.
 This raised concerns about inconsistent and inadequate training for officers handling these sensitive cases.
 Many victims detailed being turned away, not being believed, or having their experiences minimised by the very people who were supposed to protect them – the police.

 To address these deeply ingrained issues, the Taskforce recommended the establishment of an independent commission of inquiry into the police.
-This commission’s report led to a $100 million investment into a variety of reforms and initiatives to provide enhanced support and protections to those caught up in domestic violence, among which was the introduction of the new laws criminalising coercive control.
+This commission’s report led to a $100 million investment into a variety of reforms and initiatives to provide enhanced support and protections to those caught up in domestic violence, among which was the introduction of new laws criminalising coercive control.

 What Other Changes Can We Expect?